Advanced AI

 Stakeholder Type

-Artificial Intelligence (AI) aims to build machines that are able to behave in ways we associate with human activity: perceiving and analysing our environment, taking decisions, communicating and learning.
-There are various approaches to achieving this.
-The most well-known, and arguably most advanced, is machine learning (ML), which itself has various broad approaches.
+Artificial Intelligence (AI) aims to produce intelligence using algorithms and machines.
+This means, in particular, machines that are able to behave in ways we associate with human activity: perceiving and analysing our environment, taking decisions, communicating and learning.
+AI systems have achieved some impressive milestones in the last decade, and could prove disruptive to societal norms in the near future.

-This rapid progress is primarily due to the increasing availability of training data and computing power.
-There is growing evidence that AI capabilities scale reliably with model size, leading many AI research labs and organisations to focus on building ever larger systems.67 However, deep learning-based AI remains prone to bias and often cannot generalise what it has learned to new situations.
+This rapid progress is primarily due to the increasing availability of data and computing power.
+There is evidence that AI capabilities scale with model or dataset size leading many AI research labs and organisations to focus on building ever-larger systems.5,6 However, deep-learning-based AI remains prone to bias and often can’t generalise what it has learned to new situations, an ability known as out-of-distribution generalisation.
 The inner workings of neural nets are also opaque and they are inefficient learners, requiring vast amounts of data, processing power and energy.
-This has led to predictions that other approaches will be required to achieve more adaptable, efficient and trustworthy AI that can be deployed broadly across society.8 That said, many in the field believe continued scaling could soon resolve these outstanding challenges, and that society needs to prepare for the disruptive effects of AI that can outperform humans in a wide range of tasks.
+This has led to predictions that improved approaches will be required to achieve more adaptable, efficient and trustworthy AI that can be deployed broadly across society.7 That said, many in the field believe that continued scaling could also address these outstanding challenges to an extent that is acceptable in many applications, and that society needs to prepare for the disruptive effects of AI that can outperform humans in a wide range of tasks.

 Emerging Topic: